Government of Iran: Leadership

-The Supreme Leader of the Islamic Republic of Iran, called the Supreme Leadership Authority officially in Iran.
-This post was established by Article 5 of the Constitution of the Islamic Republic of Iran in accordance with the concept of the Guardianship of the Islamic Jurist.
+The Supreme Leader of the Islamic Republic of Iran, officially called the Supreme Leadership Authority in Iran, is a post established by Article 5 of the Constitution of the Islamic Republic of Iran in accordance with the concept of the Guardianship of the Islamic Jurist.
 This post is a life tenure post.
 According to article 110 of the constitution, the Supreme Leader delineates the general policies of the Islamic Republic.
 Article 109 is about the Leadership Qualifications and Article 110 mentions to Functions and duties of the Supreme Leader.
 According to this Article he is the commander-in-chief of the Armed Forces.
-Also according to Article 57 the Legislature, the Executive and the Judiciary system shall operate under the superintendence of Supreme leader.
+Also, according to Article 57 the Legislature, the Executive and the Judiciary system shall operate under the superintendence of Supreme leader.
 The Islamic Republic has had two Supreme Leaders: Ayatollah Ruhollah Khomeini, who held the position from Iranian revolution in 1979 until his death in 1989, and Ayatollah Ali Khamenei, who has held the position since Khomeini's death.